QuantEcon/lecture-python.myst/lectures/kalman_2.md

 a Kalman filter to estimate  locations of a rocket.

-In this lecture,  we'll use the Kalman filter to infer a worker's  human capital and the  effort that the worker devotes  to  accumulatng human capital, neither of which the firm observes directly.
+In this lecture,  we'll use the Kalman filter to infer a worker's  human capital and the  effort that the worker devotes  to  accumulating human capital, neither of which the firm observes directly.

-The firm  learns about those things only be observing a history of the output that the worker generates for the firm, and from understanding how that output depends on the worker's human capital and how human capital evolves as a function of the worker's effort.
+The firm  learns about those things only by observing a history of the output that the worker generates for the firm, and from understanding how that output depends on the worker's human capital and how human capital evolves as a function of the worker's effort.

 We'll posit a rule that expresses how the much  firm pays the worker each period  as a function of the firm's information each period.